zhongfu/tp/docs/UserGuide.md

 ![after](images/screenshots/personfind/personf_after.png)

-<figcaption style="text-align: center; font-style: italic;">After the command is executed: Employees with the Aircon tag are shown.</figcaption>
+<figcaption style="text-align: center; font-style: italic;">After the command is executed: Employees with the "Aircon" tag are shown.</figcaption>

 [Return to the Table of Contents](#toc)